infiniteflight/infiniteflight-docs/atc-guide/ground/taxi.md

 Step 2

 : This will bring up the communication menu.
-After issuing the normal taxi clearance (i.e. taxi to RWYXX or taxi to parking), tap "Progressive Taxi > [Select appropriate directions]"
+After issuing the normal taxi clearance (i.e. taxi to RWYXX or taxi to parking), tap "Progressive Taxi > [select appropriate directions]"